eemmiillyy/flowda/README.md

 Response Code: `200`

 Creates a debezium/kafka connector for the given database.
-Introspects the database and creates a topic in the kafka cluster with `environmentId.dbName`
+Introspects the database and creates a topic in the kafka cluster with `environmentId.dbName`.
+There is no check for whether the database is reachable.
+That needs to be manually ensured.
+There is also no check to the permissions.
+Needs to be manually run.

 _Request_